RANDSUM/randsum-rb/README.md

 ### Why build this?
 [Rollr](http://github.com/alxjrvs/rollr) was one of the first things I ever built.
 I think it's funny, and I'm not sure why.

-I liked revisitng Rollr through the years, and Randsum reflects my current take on the problem.
+I liked revisiting Rollr through the years, and Randsum reflects my current take on the problem.
 I renamed it because at a certain point you realize you just typed `Rollr::Roll.new(rolls:).roll!`and you're just dead inside.

 ## Development